cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/load-balancer.md

 - **Rackspace**: [Rackspace Load Balancing](http://www.rackspace.com/cloud/load-balancing/)
 - **CloudA**: [Load Balancing as a service](https://www.clouda.ca/technology/vpc-virtual-private-cloud/)

+### Automatic endpoint test

+Once your load balancer is set up, we run a test to ensure your load balancer can reach your web endpoint.
+We will ping the root path of your application (`/`) and if we receive a `200` response code we will consider the test passed.

+If your application does not have a valid endpoint or route set for `/` then you can specify a custom path under the `httpchk` option in your [manifest file](/{{page.collection}}/references/manifest-loadbalancer-settings.html) to ensure your application responds appropriately.

-The time required to set up your load balancer will depend on which cloud provider you use.
-Once your load balancer is set up, it will be ready to distribute the load between your web servers. <strong>All your existing web servers</strong> will automatically be added to the load balancer.
+Once this test is passed, your load balancer is ready to distribute the load between your web servers.  **All your existing web servers** will then automatically be added to the load balancer.

+{% if include.product == 'rails' %}
+### Parallel deployments

 When you have a load balancer on your application, your deployments can take place in serial to reduce downtime, or in [parallel](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html).
-Deploying in serial involves removing each server from the load balancer, deploying to it and then re-adding it to the load balancer in sequence.
+Deploying in serial involves removing each server from the load balancer, deploying to it and then re-adding it to the load balancer in sequence.{% endif %}

 ## Adding multiple load balancers